 2. Here, search for the model of your computer or wireless adapter (if you are on the wireless adapter’s webpage).

 3. Now, move to your device’s support page or the driver download page.
 Locate the wireless adapter driver and download it on the computer.

-Install WiFi Driver in Windows 10
+Install WiFi Driver in Windows 11 or 10

 Through Context Menu

 Step-1: Open File Explorer by clicking the icon that appears on the taskbar.
 Go to the folder where your WiFi driver’s executable file is downloaded (the default place is Downloads folder).

 Step-2: Now, right click on this executable file of WiFi driver.
 A menu will pop up, click on Troubleshoot Compatibility as shown in the given screenshot.